Halloween II poster

 The inciting incident occurs at 16 minutes when Laurie wakes screaming - the hospital sequence was a nightmare.
 Jump forward two years: she's alive but shattered, living with Sheriff Brackett and his daughter Annie..
 At 15% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 27% of the runtime.
-This indicates the protagonist's commitment to Michael kills two rednecks and takes their truck, actively choosing to return to Haddonfield on Halloween night to find Laurie.
+This demonstrates the protagonist's commitment to Michael kills two rednecks and takes their truck, actively choosing to return to Haddonfield on Halloween night to find Laurie.
 The hunt begins., moving from reaction to action.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, Mya is killed by Michael.
 Laurie discovers the truth about her identity as Angel Myers.
-Everything she believed about herself dies - literal death of friend, symbolic death of identity., shows the protagonist at their lowest point.
+Everything she believed about herself dies - literal death of friend, symbolic death of identity., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 83% of the runtime.
 Laurie accepts her true nature as Angel Myers and walks willingly toward the confrontation with Michael at the abandoned Myers house, embracing the darkness rather than fighting it., demonstrating the transformation achieved throughout the journey.